Astraeven0502/CSE151A_Group_Project-Rice_Classification/README.md

 # Milestone 3: Pre-Processing
 Due to the wide and disparate range across various features from the above pair plot, we normalized and standardized three key features (`Eccentricity`, `Extent`, and `Major_Axis_Length`) within the `preprocess_rice_data()` function, as they show a higher correlation with `class`.
 We also encoded the categorical rice types (`Basmati`, `Jasmine`, `Arborio`, `Ipsala`, and `Karacadag`) by mapping them to numerical values ranging from 0 to 4.

+## Methods
+We used logistic regression models to classify the types of rice.

+### Feature Pairing and Model Training
+- We paired different types of rice to train different models.
+For example, Type 1 vs. Type 2, Type 1 vs. Type 3, and so on.
+- Each pair was used to train a separate instance of the logistic regression model.

+### Scoring Mechanism
+- After training, each model's predictions on the test set were combined into a single matrix.
+- The final classification was based on a score mechanism.
+For each test sample, the most frequent prediction obtained from all these models was the final output in this scoring approach.
+Thus, the final classification takes much from multiple models applied to further enable the overall accuracy to increase significantly.